When a Strong Leader Learns to Be Heard

 The Leadership Pattern

+In coaching, Elizabeth began practicing a simple but uncomfortable shift: start with the conclusion.
 Instead of explaining why something mattered, she began naming what mattered first—then adding context only if needed.
 This allowed her audience to orient quickly and engage more effectively.

 The Shift That Changed Everything